parthladani1144/Angular-D3/README.md

 # Angular-D3 Histogram

-- Shows the onHover/Mouseover data in the footer from the graph being dispalyed
+- Shows the onHover/Mouseover data in the footer from the graph being displayed
 - Update the value of histogram in the footer and redraw the graph
 ## To install and run